 FIND ALL THE LOGISTICS & DETAILS FOR RIDERS FOR 2019 – Stay tuned for a complete program of events

 There are actually multiple courses for the Long Trail Century Ride and all run through the beautiful scenic roads in and around the Killington region.
 Riders will be given cue sheets at check in and a map is available under the course maps tab at the bottom of the page.
-A Family-Friendly and Adaptive 5K route, which will be offered again in 2018, is part of the 20-mile course.
-We also have a 40-mile loop as well as a mountain bike course at Killington Resort, which will be added to the maps.
+A Family-Friendly and Adaptive 5K route is part of the 20-mile course.
+We also have a 40-mile loop as well as a mountain bike course on Sunday at Killington Resort, which will be added to the maps.
 View the map and routes here.

 If you can’t make it by 8 p.m.
 Friday, you can check-in Saturday morning before your ride.
 Just give yourself enough time to do so.

-Yes, you will need to sign two sides of a waiver in order to participate on Saturday.
+Yes, you will need to sign THREE sides of a waiver in order to participate on Saturday or Sunday.
 If you’d like to speed up your check-in process, you can download the waiver and bring it with you already signed.
-Make sure to sign both sides – the waiver and bike safety code of conduct.
+Make sure to sign all sides – the waiver and bike safety code of conduct.

 All rides start and end at Long Trail Brewery in between Killington and Woodstock on Route 4 in Bridgewater Corners, Vermont.
-Mountain bikers will do their laps at the Killington Bike Park at Snowshed Base Area at the resort.
+Mountain bikers will do their laps at the Killington Bike Park at Snowshed Base Area at the resort on Sunday.
 To view the start time for your ride, visit the schedule page of the website.

 There will be minimal support on course with 1-2 vehicles to provide light mechanical assistance and first aid.